codebyfredrik/technigo-business-site/README.md

 # Project 3 - Business site

-### What is this?
+### Summary

 A business site created for a fictitious private jet charter company.

-### What did I do?
+### Implementation details

-This week´s project (@ Technigo Boot Camp 2019) was to create a business site.
-I chose to create a fictitious business site for a private jet charter company called Global Aviation.
-The site contains a header with a name of the site, a logo, a navbar, a form and an accordion.
+The site contains a header section with a logo and navbar and a body section with a form and an accordion.
 All elements on the site are designed to be responsive to create a good experience for the user on both mobile, tablet and desktop.

 ### Technologies used